logo

 Can professional counselors diagnose?

-One of the key differences between licensed professional counselors and psychologists is the scope of practice for diagnosing and assessing mental disorders.
-The rules change from state to state, but in general, professional counselors are only able to diagnose a narrow range of disorders, such as addiction.
+Though it varies by state, in general, a licensed professional counselor (LPC) can give a mental health diagnosis.
+One of the key differences between LPCs and psychologists is the scope of practice for diagnosing and assessing mental disorders.
+Depending on the state, professional counselors may only be able to diagnose a narrow range of disorders, such as addiction.
 Other medical disorders must typically be diagnosed by a psychologist, psychiatrist, or doctor.

 What does it take to be a counselor?